 To contact any of the Minnesota Youth Council representatives, please email firstname.lastname@example.org, with the name of the council member in the subject line.

 “I joined the MYC because I saw that there needed to be a change in the education in the state of Minnesota, and if I just think someone else is going to do it, in the end nobody will.
 I can make a change in the world, but only if I step up to do it.
 There are many issues that I would like to solve while I’m in the Minnesota Youth Council, such as better education throughout Minnesota, making it easier to go to school for those who are struggling, and providing more extracurricular activities in schools.”

-Salma Abdi, Sophomore at Rochester Century High School
+Salma Abdi, Junior at Rochester Century High School

 “I’ve advocated for people in my own way and when I heard about MYC I knew I wanted to join it, so I can bring to attention what the thousands of young people in my community want because we’re the future.”
 Salma’s on her school’s Speech team and a member of the Student Government.
 Salma is also a member of her school’s Student Action Committee, a group that listens to students’ concerns when it comes to education and wellbeing at her school.
 Salma looks forward to focusing her MYC term on making every voice in the education system heard and collaborate with parents and teachers to implement policies that will be good for everyone across the state from public to private school.
 Salma’s passions are writing poetry and running.

-Shikha Kumar, Junior at Rochester Mayo High School
+Shikha Kumar, Senior at Rochester Mayo High School

 Congressional District 2

 Bio coming soon!

 Rhea joined the Minnesota Youth Council because she wanted to see more youth representation on issues that directly impact youth.
 Rhea is especially passionate on issues such as womxns rights, mental health, and climate change.
 Outside of Youth Council, Rhea enjoys debate/speech, traveling, and running.